 If you live in a smallish apartment, whole-home audio is a cinch.
 Attach a couple of powered speakers to your computer, phone, music player, or tablet; press the Play button; and crank up the speakers until they rattle the mistletoe dangling in the farthest corner of your home.

 For those unfamiliar with AirPlay, here’s the gist: With music stored in your computer’s iTunes library or on an iOS device, you can wirelessly stream that music to AirPlay-compatible devices.
 In Apple’s world this means an Apple TV, and AirPort Express Base Station, or any set of AirPlay-capable speakers.
+Windows users can use AirPlay devices as well as iTunes 11 for Windows natively supports AirPlay.

 With an Apple TV or AirPort Express, setup is simple.
 Just plug in your Apple TV or AirPort Express and configure it so that it uses the same local network as your computer and iOS devices.
 (The Apple TV and AirPort Express have AirPlay switched on by default.)
 The Apple TV will play your audio through whatever AV device it’s connected to, using an optical-audio cable: a stereo or home-theater receiver, a TV, or powered speakers.
 The AirPort Express plays through any audio device connected to its audio-output jack (which, unlike the Apple TV’s jack, handles both analog- and digital-audio connections).